kweimann/poe-learning-layouts/README.md

 We showed that our model can learn the layout of A3 Marketplace very well, and we believe it is capable of learning the layouts of other zones.
 However, there are still some limitations.

 1. There is no mechanism to represent multiple directions within a single layout, e.g., pick up a quest item and find the exit.
-Currently, this could be achieved by splitting the video, so that the algorithm can correctly annotate the directions.
+Currently, this could be achieved by segmenting the video, enabling the algorithm to accurately annotate various directions.
 2. Our model has no concept of walls or otherwise obstructed paths.
-Therefore, in some extreme cases, e.g., labyrinth layouts, the predictions may not be very useful.
+Consequently, in more complex scenarios, such as labyrinthine layouts, the predictions may not prove particularly useful.

 ### Want to contribute?